 The latter produced a strong run shortly after the break but saw his shot blocked, before Villa was denied by Carrillo at close range.

-However, the experienced Villa was on hand just before the hour to capitalize on Ramos' knockdown and head into an open goal.
+However, the experienced Villa was on hand just before the hour to capitalise on Ramos' knockdown and finish well into an open goal.

 Sergio Busquets was unfortunate not to add to Spain's tally when his long-range strike hit the crossbar, but Villa did finally add gloss to a hard-fought win when he slotted home Silva's cross following a clever turn late on.